historic-trails/website/docs/sites/raton-pass.md

   image-url="raton_maps.jpg"
 %}

 The majority of traffic through the pass now comes from automobiles.
 In 1926 the highway over Raton Pass was designated as US 85 and improved.
-In 1942 it was realigned to the old Wootton route along the Santa Fé Trail, which was more navigable.
+In 1942 it was realigned to the old Wootton route along the Santa Fe Trail, which was more navigable.
 This route was incorporated into Interstate 25 in the early 1960s, and now provides tourism dollars for the nearby towns of Raton and Trinidad.

-Despite being on the less popular Mountain Branch of the Santa Fé Trail, the pass has often been seen as a symbol of the trail’s hardships and of the boundary between Anglo and Hispanic cultures.
-Still an important corridor traversed by a railroad and Interstate 25, the pass was listed as a National Historic Landmark in 1961[^NPS-Form].
+Despite being on the less popular Mountain Branch of the Santa Fe Trail, the pass has often been used as a symbol of the trail’s hardships and of the boundary between Anglo and Hispanic cultures.
+Still an important corridor traversed by a railroad and Interstate 25, the pass was listed as a National Historic Landmark in 1961.[^NPS-Form]

 [^NPS-Form]: NPS Form p-4

 ***

 ##### Location